se7enxweb/exponential.doc.exponential.earth/README.md

 This repository provides the following features:

-* Static HTML Documentation for eZ Publish 3.x -> 5.x
+* Static HTML Documentation for Exponential 3.x -> 5.x

 * Downloadable PDFs of the provided Documentation